lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [ . . . ]
         ```

-        In this case, `pagedResultsCookie` still needs to be sent back to the client to make it aware of the last position where the last page ended; thus, making it an option for the client to start paging from this position.
+        In this case, `pagedResultsCookie` still needs to be sent back to the client to make it aware of incomplete paged result and of the position where the last page ended; thus, making it an option for the client to start paging from this position using the `_pagedResultsCookie` argument.

-The [Example Search Script](#developing-scripted-connectors-groovy-requirements-search-example) chapter demonstrates applying sorting and paging parameters in a Groovy Toolkit connector.
-In the example script, look for code and comments associated with `options.pageSize`, `options.sortKeys`, `options.pagedResultsCookie`, and `options.pagedResultsOffset`.
+The [Example Search Script](#developing-scripted-connectors-groovy-search-example) chapter demonstrates applying sorting and paging parameters in a Groovy connector.
+In the example scripts, look for the code and comments associated with `options.pageSize`, `options.sortKeys`, `options.pagedResultsCookie`, and `options.pagedResultsOffset` to see the implementation details.

-#####  <a id="developing-scripted-connectors-groovy-requirements-search-attributes" name="developing-scripted-connectors-groovy-requirements-search-attributes"></a>Scripted Connectors > Groovy Connector > Requirements > Search Script > Attributes to Get
+##### <a id="developing-scripted-connectors-groovy-search-attributes" name="developing-scripted-connectors-groovy-search-attributes"></a>Scripted Groovy Connector (Toolkit) > Search Script > Attributes to Get

 [Back to Contents](#contents)